davidnalesnik/lilypond-roman-numeral-tool/README.md

 To scale individual numerals:
 `\markup \override #'(font-size .
 2) \rN { ... }`

-The file `example.ly` give an illustration of usage.
+The file `example.ly` gives an illustration of usage.